Get ready for everyone’s favorite answer: It depends.

 Another way to think about is this: personal insurance policies are designed to cover personal exposures, which includes personal liability.
 Personal policies exclude business liability.
 Period.
-The reason is simple: business policies exist to properly address business exposures.
-So the best way to address business liability is with a business liability policy (also referred to as a Commercial General Liability policy).
+The reason is simple: business policies exist to address business exposures.

-So, once you have the medical malpractice policy in place, you can seek an umbrella policy to provide limits of liability beyond what the medical malpractice policy provides (which is how umbrella policies are designed to work).
-The umbrella policy may be available with the same company that writes the medical malpractice OR it could be with a different company altogether.
+Next you would need to purchase a business umbrella that ALSO pays for medical malpractice (your off-the-shelf business umbrella also excludes most professional liability).
+The business umbrella policy may be available with the same company that writes the medical malpractice OR it could be with a different company altogether.
 That varies by insurance company.

 The takeaway here is that you should never look to a personal umbrella insurance policy for coverage for medical malpractice.
-A business umbrella policy is going to be your best option to find coverage.
-And again, not just ANY business umbrella insurance policy will do- a policy that does not have the professional liability exclusion is what you're looking for.
+A medical malpractice policy is the first policy you need to buy, THEN look to a business umbrella policy next.
+And remember, not just any business umbrella will do- you need one that includes coverage for professional liability and/or medical malpractice.